|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On February 16, F1M2 Petes with 1st Sentai Ki-27 Nates intercept Dutch B-10 bombers of 3-VIG-III, one bomber is claimed and one F1M2 Pete shot down, crew rescued by Hatsuyuki.

-Assigned to the screening force of the Port Moresby / Tulagi Occupation Force "Operation MO", departing on April 28.
-Aboard is the Kiyokawa Maru air unit.
-On April 30, 1942 arrives at Queen Carola Harbor.
-On May 2, 1942 covers landings on Santa Isabel and arrives at Rekata Bay to cover the landings at Tulagi and Guadalcanal.
+On April 18, 1942 departs Sasebo bound for Truk arriving April 24, 1942.
+Assigned to the screening force of the Port Moresby / Tulagi Occupation Force "Operation MO" with the air unit from Kiyokawa Maru embarked.
+On April 28, 1942 departs Truk and two days later on April 30, 1942 arrives at Queen Carola Harbor on Buka Island.
+On May 2, 1942 covers the landing at Rekata Bay on Santa Isabel used to provide air cover for the Japanese landings at Tulagi and Guadalcanal.

 Battle of the Coral Sea